mplattu/EspSigK/README.md

   // Use this delay function instead of built-in delay()
   // This function will continue handling connections etc. instead of blocking sigK.safeDelay(1000);
+  // Optionally, you can pass a callback function pointer.
+This function will
+  // be executed during wait time.
+  // sigK.safeDelay(1000, &localHandler);

   // If you don't use the delay function above call this one every
   // loop in order to handle http/websocket connections etc. sigK.handle();
+  // The top-level callback function can be passed to handle(), too.
+  // sigK.handle(&localHandler);
 }
 ```